 Like its counterpart south of the border, Northern Ireland has a dominant publicly-owned transport company, Translink.
-The interurban bus division of the same is known as Ulsterbus and they operate the services that I have listed here.
+Its interurban bus division is called Ulsterbus and they operate the services that I have listed here.
 This is a small start but it’ll build as I keep finding more to include.
-If there are any of which you that want to see on here, please let me know and I’ll add them.
+If there are any of which you want to see on here, please let me know and I’ll add them.

 18/20/518/520: Belfast - Newcastle